 The summer can be affected by hurricanes ( see below) and tropical storms which could bring more prolonged periods of poor weather.
 These are rare and unpredictable though so you are unlikely to be affected.

 A very important feature of Oahu’s weather are the many microclimates.
-As a whole weather in different parts of the island can be completely different.
-With the exception of a large storm or cold front, it can and often is raining on one part of the island but beautiful and sunny on another.
+As a whole, the weather in different parts of the island can be completely different.
+With the exception of a large storm or cold front, it can be, and often is raining on one part of the island but beautiful and sunny on another.
 This is caused by the mountains creating rain by lifting the warm moist Atlantic air.
 The upshot of this is you can always chase the sun and move to a beach where the sun is shining.
 However, it also makes weather forecasting incredibly difficult as you can never be sure where the cloud and rain will form.
 Which can mean the daily forecast can look pretty rubbish, showing rain all day.
 However this often just means showers and most of the day will be hot and sunny.

 Summer ( June, July, August)